Timber Grades Explained: How to Choose the Right Wood for Strength, Safety, and Longevity

 Explore More Timber Guides →Frequently Asked Questions About Timber Grades

-No. Higher grades are stronger but cost more.
-Use them only where structural demand requires.
-For non-load-bearing applications like interior partitions or decorative elements, medium or lower grades are perfectly adequate and more cost-effective.
-The key is matching the grade to the specific requirements of each part of your project.
+Not necessarily.
+Higher structural grades are stronger and more predictable, but they cost more.
+Use them where the load demands it — beams, joists, headers.
+For non-load-bearing applications like interior partition framing or decorative elements, medium or lower grades are perfectly adequate and often more cost-effective.
+Paying for strength you'll never use doesn't make a project better, just more expensive.

 Conclusion